Seasons and Festivals

 Picture, Jesus' Baptism

 The season of Epiphany includes the celebration of the Baptism of Jesus.
-Baptism (sometimes called 'Christening') is a sign of the washing away of our past wrong-doings (sin) and the start of a new life as a member of the church of Christ.
-Jesus was the first to be baptised into his church.
+Baptism (also called 'Christening') is a sign of the washing away of our past wrong-doings (sin) and the start of a new life as a member of the church of Christ.
+Jesus was the first to be baptised to start the church.
 As he came up out of the water of baptism, he was revealed as the Son of God, because a voice was heard saying 'This is my Son.... with whom I am well pleased' (Matthew chapter 3).
-Followers of Jesus to this day see baptism as an essential part of becoming a follower of Jesus - essential to becoming a Christian and being saved from our wrong doings (sin), and so eligible to be considered for eternal life after death.
-(Return to top)
+Followers of Jesus to this day see baptism as an essential part of becoming a follower of Jesus - a Christian - and so being saved from our wrong doings (sin), and eligible to be considered for eternal life after death.

 Conversion of Saint Paul